Follow my blog with Bloglovin

 By fancy, I don’t necessarily mean designer clothes, although those are definitely a big no no. I’m referring to spending hundreds and hundreds of dollars on things that your baby will outgrow in a week or two.
 And yes, when they are little they outgrow their clothes in the blink of an eye.

 You’d be better off buying as much of the comfy stuff as possible, Your baby will need quite a bit of jammies, onesies, a few under shirts to keep their core warm and socks.
 Lots of socks.
-Baby socks have a tendency to play David Copperfield.
+Baby socks have a tendency to play disappearing acts on you quite frequently.

 When possible, check out the second hand stores in your area.
 As I said before, babies outgrow their clothes way too fast.
-Therefore, you might be able to find the cutest clothes, in new or barely worn condition, at a fraction of the cost.
+You might be able to find the cutest clothes, in new (with tags) or barely worn condition, at a fraction of the cost.

 Aren’t baby shoes the cutest things ever?
-The thought of those little Converse, or fancy sandals is just too much.
+The thought of those little Converse®, Toms® or fancy sandals is just too much.
 And too much money as well.
-Your baby doesn’t walk yet and won’t walk for months to come.
+Your baby doesn’t walk yet and won’t walk for months to come, though.
 Why spend so much money on something they clearly don’t need?
 If you wish, maybe buy a nice pair or soft, pretty, handmade shoes for special occasions and call it good.
 Other than that, your baby will be just as happy (or happier) with socks or even barefoot!

 3. Newborn size diapers